 The question is: What constitutes ‘good’ or ‘not good’ in the Builder-Judge eyes?
 This question is important for us, since we too are a part of ELKM Judgment.

 1: What is ‘good’ in ELoKiM’s eyes?

-1. ‘Good’ can simply mean ‘feeling good,’ that He was ‘pleased.’
-This is the source for the Kabalistic notion that the initial impetus for CREATION was the CREATOR’S Desire to ‘feel good,’ nachat ruach, about His CREATION.
-Man’s task, therefore, is to make our CREATOR ‘feel good’ about us.
+1. ‘Good’ can mean ‘feeling good,’ that He was pleased.
+This is the source for the Kabbalitic notion that the initial impetus for CREATION was the CREATOR’S Desire to ‘feel good,’ nachat ruach, about His CREATION.
+It defines our role in this world: to make our CREATOR ‘feel good’ about us.